hanabi/hanabi.github.io/docs/extras/signal_shifting.md

 ![Signal Shifting](/img/signal_shifting.png)

 - This chart shows some existing *Signal Shift* conventions and how they relate to the three *Signals*.
-These moves are described in more detail later on.